altazietsman/gain_risk_model/README.md

 ## Models

-There are two versions of the model available: Model1.R includes hydraulic limitation and Model2.R does not include a dynamic change in hydraulic limitation.
+There are two versions of the model available: Model1.R includes a delayed/reduced hydraulic recovery and Model2.R does not.
 Both models are written as a function.
 Please note that functions were not written for publication.

 ## Data